Originally published at 4:48 p.m. ET

 WASHINGTON — As expected, Boeing CEO Dennis Muilenburg has been selected as the next chairman of the board by the company's board of directors, Boeing announced Monday.

-Muilenburg, 52, became Boeing’s 10th CEO last July, replacing W. James McNerney Jr., who remained on as chairman of the board.
+Muilenburg, 52, became Boeing’s 10th CEO last July, replacing W. James McNerney, Jr., who remained on as chairman of the board.
 Muilenburg will assume the new duties on March 1, when McNerney’s retirement becomes official.

-In a prepared statement, Boeing independent Lead Director Kenneth M. Duberstein thanked McNerney for his 10 years of service as chairman, including leadership during an important period of renewal and growth.
+In a prepared statement, Boeing independent Lead Director Kenneth M. Duberstein thanked McNerney for his 10 years of dedicated service as chairman, including leadership during an important period of renewal and growth.

-“Dennis has proved that he has the leadership skills, energy and vision to build on the strong foundation that Jim established.
-We look forward to working with him for many years to come as we continue to serve our customers and shareholders, and create new opportunities for Boeing's next 100 years," Duberstein said.
+"Dennis has proved that he has the leadership skills, energy and vision to build on the strong foundation that Jim established.
+We look forward to working with him for many years to come as we continue to serve our customers and shareholders, and create new opportunities for Boeing's next 100 one hundred years," Duberstein said.